ofolis/discord-sabacc/readme.md

 ### 2. Set Up The Application

+> [!NOTE]
-> **NOTE:** these step-by-step instructions are for local setup/usage.
+> These step-by-step instructions are for local setup/usage.
 Since this is a Node.js app, you can also run the bot on a remote server, but I'm not including those specific steps in this readme.

 **Option 1 - For Usage Only**